Showing posts sorted by relevance for query Especial. Sort by date Show all posts

 Special relativity: Being especially special

 Holden, the General Motors (GM) Australian subsidiary, for over a decade had it pretty easy, enjoying a fifty-percent market share despite by the early 1960s its products being, whatever their other virtues, outdated and underpowered.
-GM would later respond but in the short-term, resorted to a bit of tarting-up.
+GM would later respond but in the short-term, resorted to a bit of tarting-up (the term "bling" would come later but as early as the 1950s designers described add-on decorative bits as "gorp", creating a noun & verb from the acronym which stood for "granola, oats, raisins, peanuts", a popular nutritional mix carried by hikers, bush-walkers and such (the designers' notion being the adding of a bit of everything).
 Holden had for ten years used the Special designation for their up-market offering but in 1962 added a new top of the range model called the Premier, meaning the Special was no longer so special.
-Despite this, the name endured another six years before becoming the Kingswood which was no more special, the new name meaning nothing in particular.
+Despite this, the name endured another six years before becoming the Kingswood which was no more special and the new name meant nothing in particular.
 Confusing things still further, for most of the years it existed, the Special was actually the best-selling Holden, the other models, the Standard and the shorter-lived Business, enjoyed lower sales so in that sense, the Special was the standard model rather than the Standard.

 The 1969 Buick GS Sport Wagon was much more special than that year’s rather mundane Special Deluxe.
 Like the similar model from Oldsmobile, the Sport Wagon was notable for the roof-mounted skylights.

 After a brief hiatus, the Buick Special returned in 1938, its run in cars of various sizes almost uninterrupted until 1970.
 In 1968 however, Buick must have had a moment of doubt that the Special may no longer be special enough and the range was renamed Special Deluxe, a change that lasted but two years.
-In the 1970s and 1990s, there would be two half-decade long revivals but in 1996, the Special finally went extinct, not even Buick's entry into the Chinese market enough to encourage a revival.
+In the 1970s and 1990s, there would be two half-decade long revivals but in 1996, the Special finally went extinct, not even Buick's entry into the Chinese market enough to encourage a revival, even though consumers in the Far-East respond famously well to bling.
+Historically, Buick used the "Special" name in the sense a supermarket labels goods being sold at a reduced price (at least apparently although retailers have many tricks which render this often illusory) in that the Buick Special was almost always the lowest-cost line although mechanical specifications often matched more expensive models.
+This approach differed from that used by Holden which (in pre-Premier days) used "Special" to designate "more expensive".

 1966 Ferrari 365 P Berlinetta Speciale.
-Probably everything sounds better in Italian than English.
-To the ears of English-speakers, a reading in Italian from a lawn-mower repair-manual sounds like the words of a lyric poet.
+That translates as "special coupé" and probably everything sounds better in Italian than English.
+To the ears of English-speakers, a reading in Italian from a lawnmower repair manual sounds like the words of a lyric poet.

 The Ferrari 365 P Berlinetta Speciale was a design by Pininfarina shown in 1966 and was both a test bed for a racing project and an exploration of the possibility of a mid-engined V12 road car, the styling taking cues from the designer’s smaller Dino 206 Berlinetta Speciale, built in 1965.
 Reflecting the origin of its race-car chassis, the 365 Speciale was configured with three-abreast seating and a central driving position, a layout seat McLaren would later adopt for their F1 (1992-1998).
 In a nod to the seating, the car is sometimes referred to as the 365 Berlinetta Tre-posti (three seater).
-Ferrari still use speciale as a name.
+Among coupés, the three seat configuration has been done, a handful of the early Lamborghini 350 GTs (1964-1966) having an unusual 2+1 arrangement with a centrally mounted rear bucket seat and the Matra-Simca Bagheera (1973-1980) used three-abreast seating.
+Most dubious of the 2+1s was the surprisingly popular option of a transversely mounted rear seat Mercedes-Benz did for a while offer in the W113 Roadster (230, 250 & 280 SL, 1963-1971; the so-called "Pagoda").
+Though it could accommodate an adult-sized human, the factory listed it as the Kindetsitz (child's seat, code 565) while German men sometimes preferred Schwiegermutterplatz or Schwiegermuttersitz (mother-in-law seat).
+That the factory would offer (in a convertible!) a “child's seat” which sat sideways and was fitted with no restraint system is an indication of how things have changed.
+Ferrari still use speciale as a name and over the years there have been some quite distinctive models including Pininfarina's 330 GTC Speciale.

 1965 Dino 206 Berlinetta Speciale.